cloudant-labs/graphdb-slate/docs/includes/guides/transactions.md

 Calling this view with the `group=true&key={account}` options gives you a running balance for a particular account.
 To give refunds, insert a document with values to balance to balance out the transaction in question.

-This practice of logging events, and aggregating them to determine an object's state, is called *event sourcing*.
-Used well, it provides SQL-like transactional atomicity even in a NoSQL database like Cloudant.
+Logging events and aggregating them to determine an object's state is called [event sourcing](http://martinfowler.com/eaaDev/EventSourcing.html).
+It can provide SQL-like transactional atomicity even in a [NoSQL database](#json) like Cloudant.

 ### Event Sourcing